Calypso Cucumber (F1 Hybrid, 50 Days)

-Calypso was developed by the University of North Carolina Agricultural Experiment Station as a very high yielding pickling cucumber for commercial growers.
+Calypso Cucumber was developed by the University of North Carolina Agricultural Experiment Station as a very high-yielding pickling cucumber for commercial growers.
 However, it is a fine choice for home gardeners as well.
 The blocky (1” x 3”) cukes are a very dark green with a minimal white spine.
-It is a gynoecious variety with a small percentage of male pollinator seeds are added.
+It is a gynoecious variety, producing only female flowers- a small percentage of male pollinator seeds are added.
 When planting only a few plants, it will benefit from growing with a standard variety, such as Marketmore or Spacemaster.
-Resistant to powdery mildew, cucumber mosaic virus and anthracnose.
-25 seeds
+Resistant to powdery mildew, cucumber mosaic virus, and anthracnose.

-Tips- Plant in fertile soil amended with compost.
-Mulch and keep well watered.
-Trellising the vines allows for good air circulation and takes less space than hills and provides shade for heat sensitive crops like lettuce.
+Tips: Calypso Cucumber should be planted in fertile soil, amended with compost or well-rotted manure and kept well watered.
+Trellising the vines allows for good air circulation, takes up less space, and provides shade for heat sensitive crops like lettuce.
 They benefit from growing on black plastic and by using row covers for weed, insect control, and more rapid growth.